 At the hotel

 Beach, gym, library, ping-pong table, board games to borrow, filtered-water station on each floor, free paddleboards, snorkels and kayaks to borrow, and free WiFi throughout.
 In rooms: Apple TV with Netflix, full-size Aesop bath products, Bose speakers, two minibars (one to detox, the other to retox), tea and coffee kit, beach bags and air-conditioning; game consoles can be placed in your room on request.
+The Two Bedroom Oceanfront Penthouse Suite has an infrared sauna too.

 Our favourite rooms